A composition between risk and deviation measures: Introduction

-Some authors have proposed and studied specific examples of risk measures of this kind. \cite{Ogryczak1999} analyzed properties from the mean plus semi-deviation. \cite{Fischer2003} and \cite{Chen2008} considered combining the mean and semi-deviations at different powers to form a coherent risk measure. \cite{Furman2006} proposed a measure that weighs the mean and standard deviation in the truncated tail by VaR. \cite{Krokhmal2007} extended the ES concept, obtained as the solution to an optimization problem, for cases with higher moments with a relationship including deviation measures. \cite{Righi2016} considered penalizing the ES by the dispersion of results that represent losses exceeding the ES. \cite{Furman2017} and \cite{Berkhouch2017} penalize ES by the dispersion of tail based Gini measures.
+Some authors have proposed and studied specific examples of risk measures of this kind. \cite{Ogryczak1999} analyzed properties from the mean plus semi-deviation. \cite{Fischer2003} and \cite{Chen2008} considered combining the mean and semi-deviations at different powers to form a coherent risk measure. \cite{Furman2006} proposed a measure that weights the mean and standard deviation in the truncated tail by VaR. \cite{Krokhmal2007} and \cite{Dentcheva2010} extended the ES concept, obtained as the solution to an optimization problem, for cases with higher moments and establish a relationship to deviation measures. \cite{Righi2016} considered penalizing the ES by the dispersion of results that represent losses exceeding the ES. \cite{Furman2017} and \cite{Berkhouch2017} penalize ES by the dispersion of tail-based Gini measures.
 These risk measures are individual examples, rather than a general approach.
-The difficulty in combining both concepts arises from the loss of individual components theoretical properties, especially the fundamental Monotonicity axiom.
-This property guarantees that positions with worst outcomes have larger values for risk measures.
+The difficulty in combining both concepts arises from the loss of an individual components theoretical properties, especially the fundamental Monotonicity axiom.
+This property guarantees that positions with the worst outcomes have larger values for risk measures.
 As an example, this axiom is not respected by the very intuitive mean plus standard deviation measure, despite the very good characteristics and intuitive separate meaning of both the mean and standard deviation.

+Seeking to address this deficiency, our objective in this paper is to combine risk and deviation measures in a general fashion with formulation $\rho+\mathcal{D}$ in order to maintain desired theoretical properties, which are central to the theory of risk measures.
+In our main context, $\rho$ is a coherent risk measure in the sense of \cite{Artzner1999}, whereas $\mathcal{D}$ is a generalized deviation measure, as proposed by \cite{Rockafellar2006}.
+The financial interpretation of $\rho+\mathcal{D}$ is the same as any coherent risk measure, but it serves as a more conservative protection once it yields higher values due o the penalty resulting from dispersion, while keeping the desired properties.
+Nevertheless, instead of making this protection arbitrary, our approach contemplates a deviation term and leads to desired theoretical properties.